Borat: Plot

-At the behest of the Kazakh Ministry of Information, reporter Borat Sagdiyev leaves Kazakhstan for the "US and A", the "Greatest Country in the World", to make a documentary about American society and culture.
-He leaves behind his wife, Oksana; his companions are his producer, Azamat Bagatov, and a pet hen.
+At the behest of the Kazakh Ministry of Information, reporter Borat Sagdiyev leaves Kazakhstan to make a documentary about American society and culture.
+Leaving behind his wife Oksana, and accompanied by his producer Azamat Bagatov, and a pet chicken, Borat departs for the "US and A", the "Greatest Country in the World."

-In New York City, Borat sees an episode of Baywatch on TV and immediately falls in love with Pamela Anderson's character, C. J. Parker.
-While interviewing and mocking a panel of feminists, he learns of the actress' name and her residence in California.
-Borat is then informed by telegram that Oksana has been killed by a bear.
+In New York City, Borat watches an episode of Baywatch and becomes infatuated with Pamela Anderson's character, C. J. Parker.
+While interviewing and mocking a panel of feminists, he learns of the actress's name and her residence in California.
+Borat is then informed by telegram that a bear has killed Oksana.
 Delighted, he resolves to travel to California and make Anderson his new wife.
-Azamat insists that they drive because of his fear of flying which stems from the September 11 attacks, which he believes was "the work of the Jews".
-Borat takes driving lessons and buys a dilapidated ice-cream truck for the journey.
+Azamat insists that they drive because of his fear of flying, which stems from the September 11 attacks he believes was "the work of the Jews".
+Borat takes driving lessons and buys an old ice cream truck for the journey.

 During the trip, Borat acquires a Baywatch booklet and continues gathering footage for his documentary.
 He meets gay pride parade participants, politicians Alan Keyes and Bob Barr, and African-American youths.
-Borat is also interviewed on a local television station and proceeds to disrupt the weather report.
-Visiting a rodeo, Borat excites the crowd with jingoistic remarks, but then sings a fictional Kazakhstani national anthem to the tune of "The Star-Spangled Banner", receiving a strong negative reaction.
+Borat is also interviewed on a local television station and disrupts the weather report.
+Visiting a rodeo in Virginia, Borat excites the crowd with jingoistic remarks but then sings a fictional Kazakhstani national anthem to the tune of "The Star-Spangled Banner", receiving a strong negative reaction.

 In Atlanta, Borat finds a hotel but is kicked out when he offends the front desk worker by talking and dressing like the African-American youths he met earlier.
-Staying at a bed-and-breakfast, Borat and Azamat are stunned to learn their hosts are Jewish.
+Staying at a bed and breakfast, Borat and Azamat are stunned to learn their hosts are Jewish.
 The two escape after throwing money at two woodlice, believing they are their hosts transformed.
-Borat attempts to buy a handgun to defend himself, but is turned away because he is not an American citizen, so he buys a bear instead.
+Borat attempts to buy a handgun to defend himself but is turned away because he is not an American citizen, so he buys a bear instead.